 For the next three weeks, Wyatt and Warren Earp, along with several of their friends, namely Doc Holiday, Sherman McMasters, “Turkey Creek” Jack Johnson, and “Texas Jack” Vermillion would form a “posse” and go after those they felt responsible for Morgan’s death, as well as others that supported the Clanton faction.
 More men were also thought to have supported the Earps in their revenge including Dan Tipton.
 Charlie Smith, Fred Dodge, Johnny Green, and Lou Cooley.

 Sometimes called the Arizona War or Cochise County War, Earp had been deputized as a U.S. Deputy Marshal and led his force under federal jurisdiction with a warrant for William “Curly Bill” Brocious.
-This, however; did not stop Earps “posse” being pursued by a Cochise County sheriff’s posse consisting of Sheriff Johnny Behan, deputies Fin Clanton and Johnny Ringo, along with some 20 other Clanton “Cowboys”, in an effort to arrest the Earps for the killing of Frank Stillwell.
+This, however; did not stop Earps “posse” from being pursued by a Cochise County sheriff’s posse consisting of Sheriff Johnny Behan, deputies Fin Clanton and Johnny Ringo, along with some 20 other Clanton “Cowboys”, in an effort to arrest the Earps for the killing of Frank Stillwell.
 The Behan posse deliberately failed to include Pima County Sheriff Bob Paul, who actually had jurisdiction for the Tucson killing of Stillwell.
 Behan’s group, though much larger, never caught up with the Earp faction.

 The first man to be killed by the Earp faction was Florentino Cruz, also known as Indian Charlie.
 Cruz, along with Pete Spence, Frank Stillwell, Curly Bill, and others, had been prime suspects in Morgan’s killing.
 Pete Spence had earlier turned himself in so that he could be protected in Behan’s jail, but the Earp faction was unaware of this.
 On March 22nd, the Earps rode into Pete Spence’s ranch at South Pass in the Dragoon Mountains, looking for Spence.
 There, they found instead, “Indian Charlie,” who, according to a later account by Wyatt, confessed to acting as a lookout while the others killed Morgan.
 Wyatt shot him.